bassetmatt-school/EISC209-topoguide/README.md

 - [ ] Setup a password changing template/system ?
 - [ ] English and french version using html ?
 - [ ] Favicons
+- [ ] Have a button "save and continue edit" in the creation/modification of a trip